LaerteAdami/CW_Intro_AI/README.md

 The data consists of 21 numerical features for a total number of 2126 fetal cardiotocograms (CTG).
 These were processed automatically and the respective diagnostic features were measured.
 CTGs were classified by three experienced obstetricians and each was assigned a consensus classification label.

-The classification was performed both with respect to a morphological pattern, consisting of 10 classes (A, B, C...), and with respect to a fetal status, consisting of 3 classes (N: neutral, S: suspect , P: pathological).
+The classification was performed both with respect to a fetal status, consisting of 3 classes (N: neutral, S: suspect , P: pathological).

 The the features are here listed and briefly described: